-From your earliest assignments in essay writing and, if so instructed, composing book reports, you have been in training for your most challenging academic ordeal: writing a dissertation.
+From your earliest essays, assignments and book reports, you have been leading up to your most arduous academic ordeal: how to write a dissertation.

 - Title page

 - Abstract and/or introduction

 Defending your dissertation proposal in a sequential pattern is critical at the end of the day, however your research method is not likely to follow the same order.
 Comparable to something like film-making, your work will be gathered together in seemingly unrelated chunks.
 However, by the end, you know how to write a dissertation so that it makes sense to the reader.

 This is probably one of the biggest reasons why you are searching dissertation: how to write!

 For instance, you will not be able to write an abstract unless you have the proven theory gained by your research.
 Similarly, you wouldn’t write your introduction before your research.